alphazolam/EMV-Engine/README.md

 # REFramework-Scripts

-This is a repository of my RE Engine Lua script mods for use with REFramework.
+This is a repository of my RE Engine Lua script mods for use with REFramework by praydog and Cursey.
 The scripts are meant to work in all RE Engine games.
 Download REFramework from https://github.com/praydog/REFramework-nightly/releases

 ## Installation